san2130/Digisim-21/README.md

-# Traversing Linked-List and Binary Tree using Digital Circuit
+# Traversing Linked-List and Binary-Tree using Digital Circuit
 ## Digital Circuit for Linked List
 ### Problem Statement
 - The basic problem statement is traversing a linked list and finding the maximum value smaller than an input number X.